Orlando is one of the most popular travel destinations in the country for thrillseekers and adrenaline junkies looking for a grand adventure.

 Address: 3401 South Hiawassee Road, Orlando, FL 32835

 10) Central Park

-Central Park is conveniently located in the heart of the shopping district in downtown Orlando.
+Central Park is conveniently located in the heart of the shopping district in Winter Park, Florida.
 The park offers a slice of paradise in the middle of a concrete jungle and hosts various events and activities throughout the year.
 It is known as the crown jewel of parks, promoting sustainability and culture in Orlando, and attracts thousands of visitors annually to admire the beauty.